astillsjr/6.1040-gp-backend/deliverables/user-testing.md

 Cause: Home page displays a lot of text and some stats elements that might not be absolutely necessary.

 Fix: Rework the Home page to be more simple and functional.
 Some ideas for here could be to limit the amount of explanatory text or make it interactive and maybe a short "sneak-peek" feed of the current items that are listed.

+4. Low Visibility of Search Filters

+Issue: Participants expected the search bar to filter by dorm automatically; they did not see the dorm dropdown.

+Cause: Search bar appears visually dominant; filters are visually secondary and not grouped.

+Fix: Increase visual prominence of filters; move them near search bar; add placeholder text “Search items (use filters for dorm).”